rantsandruse/pytorch_lstm_01intro/README.md

 ### 3. Why doesn't pytorch provide us with a loss function, so that we can obtain softmax from the forward pass output directly?
    **The short answer**: Mitigate numerical instability.

-   It always seems a little cumbersome that neither NLL loss/log_softmax combo nor Cross entropy loss function takes the softmax probability as input, so we always have to transform it after the forward pass.
+   It always seems a little cumbersome that neither NLL loss/log_softmax combo nor cross entropy loss function takes the softmax probability as input, so we always have to transform it after the forward pass.
 Wouldn't it be much easier if pytorch provides us with a loss function based on log(x), similar to what [this stackflow post](<https://stackoverflow.com/questions/58122505/suppress-use-of-softmax-in-crossentropyloss-for-pytorch-neural-net>) suggested, where x = softmax(raw_logits)?
-   This way once we obtain softmax proabability from the forward pass, we can pass it directly to the loss function without further transformations:
+   This way once we obtain softmax probability from the forward pass, we can pass it directly to the loss function without further transformations:

    Loss function | Input | Transformation into probability score |